mwhelan/mwhelan.github.io/Snow/_posts/2014-07-26-customizing-metro-report-in-bddfyv4.md

 Note the use of the `MetroReportBuilder` class to create a custom metro report.
 (To customize the classic HTML report you could swap that parameter for the `ClassicReportBuilder` class, or use the original constructor overload to leave the ReportBuilder out altogether).

-You customise both HTML reports by creating an implementation of `IHtmlReportConfiguration`.
+You customize both HTML reports by creating an implementation of `IHtmlReportConfiguration`.
 The easiest way to do this is to inherit from the `DefaultHtmlReportConfiguration` class and override the specific properties that you want to customize.

     public class CustomMetroHtmlReportConfiguration : DefaultHtmlReportConfiguration
     {